commonsense/divisi2/doc/tutorial_aspace.rst

 dog         ---        ---        ---     0.792481      ---
 ...

-We can see here a preview of A, a :class:`SparseMatrix` of 12564 concepts and 19719 features.
+We can see here a preview of :math:`A`, a :class:`SparseMatrix` of 12564 concepts and 19719 features.

 The rows of this matrix are labeled with common-sense *concepts*, and the